extreal-dev/Extreal.Integration.Chat.WebRTC/README.md

   - Clients can leave the group (client exit)
   - Ability to send text (text chat)
   - Ability to talk (voice chat)
+    - Ability to adjust microphone volume
+    - Ability to adjust other people's volume
+    - Ability to obtain own and others' voice volume
   - Ability to return to the group selection screen (host stop)

 ### Client